-Whether you have long celebrated the holiday, or are just learning about it, here are few businesses and events in Santa Fe that honor this cultural tradition.
+Whether you have long celebrated the holiday, or are just learning about it, here are a few events in Santa Fe that honor this cultural tradition.

 Dia de los Muertos is celebrated throughout the city each fall.
 Here are few events you might want to attend, participate and observe.

-A Santa Fe favorite, the Musuem of International Folk Art hosts “Celebrate Dia de Los Muertos/Day of the Dead at Museum Hill on DATE.
+A Santa Fe favorite, the Musuem of International Folk Art hosts “Celebrate Dia de Los Muertos/Day of the Dead” at Museum Hill on Sunday October 28, 2018.
 Head over to decorate sugar skulls and make picture frames.
-Visitors are invited to bring a photo of a loved one who has passed away.
-Sample pan de muerto (bread of the dead).
-There will also be a skeleton/calaca face painting.
-Free admission courtesy of the Folk Art Committee and Friends of the folk Art.
+Visitors are invited to bring flowers, candles and/or a memento to add to the community altar.
+Sample traditional Mexican treats like pan de muerto (bread of the dead).
+There will also be a skeleton/calavera face painting station.
+The museum shop also has a good selection of Muertos items for sale.

-In the heart of Santa Fe is a special little shop filled with laughter and joy, enchantment and whimsy, sprinkled with a dash of irreverence.
+In the heart of Santa Fe is a special little shop filled with laughter and joy, enchantment and whimsy.
 This shop, Doodlets is a Santa Fe favorite especially during the Dia de los Muertos season.
-This year they will be carrying sugar skulls made by a local artist.

-Yippe-Yi-Yo is another Day of the Dead shop located off the historic Santa Fe Plaza.
-Here you’ll find muertos figurines and many brightly decorated skulls.
+Yippee-Yi-Yo is another Day of the Dead shop located off the historic Santa Fe Plaza.
+Located on E. San Francisco Street, you’ll find muertos figurines and many brightly decorated skulls.
 The Catrina figurine is a favorite.
-The shop is located at 54 E. San Francisco Street.
-505-988-2757.

-If you can’t visit Mexico for the Day of the Dead, you can absorb much of the culture and feel of this treasured holiday right here in Santa Fe!
+If you can’t visit Mexico, you can absorb much of the culture and feel of this treasured holiday right here in Santa Fe!
 To plan your next trip during the observation of Dia de los Muertos in Santa Fe, order your official Santa Fe Travel Guide!